duxinpi/CloudSecureAi/backend-service/UPDATE_EMAIL_PASSWORD.md

 # How to Update Email Password

-The email password is encrypted and stored in `application.yml`.
-To update it:
+The email password is encrypted and stored in both:
+- `src/main/resources/secure.properties` - Encrypted password storage
+- `src/main/resources/application.yml` - Used by the application

+To update the password:

 ## Step 1: Get Gmail App Password